-Pursuant to the Compensation Policy for Non-Employee Directors, non-employee directors are granted deferred share units as part of their annual retainers that vest quarterly over approximately one year from the date of grant, contingent upon the individual remaining a director of ImmunoGen as of each vesting date.
+Pursuant to the Compensation Policy for Non-Employee Directors, as amended, non-employee directors are granted deferred share units upon initial election to the Board of Directors and annually thereafter.
+Initial awards and annual retainers vest quarterly over approximately three years and one year from the date of grant, respectively, contingent upon the individual remaining a director of ImmunoGen as of each vesting date.
 The number of deferred share units awarded is fixed per the policy on the date of the award.
 All unvested deferred share units will automatically vest immediately prior to the occurrence of a change of control.
 The redemption amount of deferred share units issued will be paid in shares of common stock of the Company on the date a director ceases to be a member of the Board of Directors.

 Pursuant to the Compensation Policy for Non-Employee Directors, as amended, non-employee directors also receive stock option awards upon initial election to the Board of Directors and annually thereafter.
-The directors received a total of 300,000 and 108,000 options in June 2020 and 2019, respectively, and the related compensation expense for the three months ended March 31, 2021 and 2020 is included in the amounts discussed in the "Stock-Based Compensation" section of Note B above.
+The directors received a total of approximately 322,000 and 352,000 options in 2022 and 2021, respectively, and the related compensation expense for the three and six months ended June 30, 2022 and 2021 is included in the amounts discussed in the "Stock-Based Compensation" section of Note B above.